HerzogElias/OwaspJuiceShop/Challenges/Admin_Login/Readme.md

 ## Consequents of this Vulnerability
 Exploiting this vulnerability allows an attacker to log in as the administrator and obtain full privileges within the OWASP Juice Shop application.

+## Disclaimer
+The vulnerabilities and exploits shown in this repository are provided strictly for educational purposes.
+Do not attempt to use these techniques on systems without clear and explicit authorization.

 ## Descrition of Solution:
 1. Navigate to login: